 Finally after almost 2 years, i finally get to visit the so called Ghost Village in RAK.
 I always wanted to visit there to shoot some HDR but for some reason or the other things never worked out.
-It was just few weeks back my photography buddy Adam Backer (the person who discovered this place and made it to public) as me if i was interested to go here.
+It was just few weeks back, during one of my lazy holidays, my photography friend Adam Backer (the person who discovered this place and made it to public) asked me if i was interested to go to Ghost Village.
 I could not refuse this time.

 This time however, my HDR shots were limited.
 I hope i have brought something fresh for you guys to see the Ghost Village.
 For those who are not based in UAE, this is known as ‘ghost town’ because of abandoned old houses and deserted narrow streets.
 The exact reason for abandoning the village is still unknown.
 It is believed that the villagers were asked by the ruler to vacate the place soon, while some others say that the villagers left for better comfort to modern villas and houses few kilometers away.
 Occupied by the Za’ab tribe, this coastal village was created in the 14th century on a peninsula.
 The villagers mostly subsisting on coastal fishery and pearl diving were also called Hadhr.

 The processing was one using HDR Efex Pro 2 and then stylized using OnOne photo Effects in order to bring out the colors.
 I tried this time to make it more natural with the textures showing.